 2: Choose Eco-Friendly Materials

 Countertops, flooring, backsplash — oh my!
 Choosing materials and bringing a color scheme together might be the funnest part about a kitchen remodel.
 But before you make your final material decisions, make sure you know their environmental impact.
-Plenty of sustainable materials, including recycled countertops, FSC-certified cabinets, eco-friendly faucets, and recycled tiling are available to suit any space and any style.
+Plenty of sustainable materials, including countertops, FSC-certified cabinets, eco-friendly sinks and faucets, and recycled appliances are available to suit any space and any style.
 A beautiful kitchen is a lovely thing to see.
 But a beautiful and sustainably-sourced kitchen?
 Even better!

 Need some guidance?
 Check out these 12 rules for buying eco-friendly materials.